cantoute/ng-lamp/README.md

 - install nodejs LTS (currently 14.x)
 - install `imgopt` utility and dependencies. https://github.com/kormoc/imgopt
 - backup script

+  - _New:_ backup scripts using borg and on the fly mysql to S3 Buckets (tested with minio.io)

+    The backups script are now tested for almost a year in production (Jun 2023) But they surely are lacking of more documentation [Restaure Examples](./backup-restore.md)

   - backup of mysql database : full dump at 0:00 + single database at 4, 12, 20
   - rdiff-backup : at 4, 12, 20 (keeping 4 weeks of history)